xzy-xyz/xzy-xyz.github.io/_additional_pages/Aboutme.md

 ## Interests

 In my free time, music is my constant companion.
 From Classical to Jazz, Rock-n-Roll, and Pop, I enjoy them all.
 I'm a true fan of "good" music, swaying to its rhythm like no one's watching.
 For more about this musical side, check out my music page.

 Literature also has its hold on me, especially Russian literature (from 1924).
 A writer I admire is [Anton Chekhov](https://en.wikipedia.org/wiki/Anton_Chekhov)(1860-1904).
 His plays are a favorite.
 If you share this fondness, feel free to connect.

 By the way, the name of this site  is inspired by Kafka's well-known story *A Hunger artist*.
 If you're curious, you can read it in [English](/literature/stories/Franz_Kafka/A_Hunger_Artist), [Chinese](/literature/stories/Franz_Kafka/饥饿艺术家) or [Original German](/literature/stories/Franz_Kafka/Ein_Hungerkuenstler).

+*"Muss es sein?
+Es muss sein!"* under my name comes from the fourth movement of Beethoven's String Quartet No. 16 in F major, Op.
+135. It is the last string quartet he wrote.
+The phase means "Must it be?
+It must be!".
+For full details, check out [here](https://en.wikipedia.org/wiki/String_Quartet_No._16_(Beethoven)).

 ## Contact

-To reach me, you can send an e-mail to <annabellee123456@outlook.com>
+To reach me, you can send an e-mail to <annabellee123456@outlook.com>.

-For academic matters, I can be reached at <hongyu.wang22@imperial.ac.uk>
+For academic matters, I can be reached at <hongyu.wang22@imperial.ac.uk>.